-Before removing the impeller, turn the cross arm on the automatic lubricating grease cup (16) clockwise until it rests against the cover (see Figure 5 in LUBRICATION).
+Before removing the impeller, turn the cross arm on the automatic lubricating grease cup (18) clockwise until it rests against the cover (see Figure 5 in LUBRICATION).
 This will prevent the grease in the cup from escaping when the impeller is removed.

-To loosen the impeller (2), tap the vanes in a counterclockwise direction (when facing the impeller) with a block of wood or a soft-faced mallet.
-Be careful not to damage the impeller vanes.
-When the impeller breaks loose, unscrew it from the shaft.
+Use an impeller wrench to remove the impeller (2).
+If an impeller wrench is not available, place a block of wood against one of the vanes, and strike it sharply with a hammer.
+Be careful not to damage the vane.
+Unscrew the impeller in a counterclockwise direction (when facing the impeller).
 Use caution when removing the impeller; tension on the seal spring will be released as the impeller is unscrewed.

 Inspect the impeller and replace it if cracked or badly worn.

-Slide the impeller adjusting shims (20) off the shaft.
+Slide the impeller adjusting shims (13) off the shaft.
 For ease of reassembly, tie and tag the shims or measure and record their thickness.

-Seal Removal and Disassembly
+Seal Removal

 Make certain that the cross arm on the grease cup has been turned down against the cover before removing the seal assembly.
 For ease of disassembly, the seal and seal plate (36) may be removed as a single unit.
-Before attempting to remove the seal plate, remove the seal cavity grease cup and piping (14, 15 and 16).
+Before attempting to remove the seal plate, remove the automatic grease cup and piping (16, 17 and 18).

-Slide the seal plate and seal parts off the shaft as a unit.
-Be careful not to drop or damage any seal parts.
+Remove the seal washer (15) and outer rotating element.
+Slide the seal plate, spacer sleeve, and remaining seal parts off the shaft as a unit.